zorbathut/dec/doc/documentation/mergemodes.md

 </CreatureDec>
 ```

-This seems like a good idea - animals have a position and biological health behavior, and then you just add a brain to the squirrel, right?
+This seems like a good idea - animals have a position and biological health behavior, and then you just add an appropriate brain to the squirrel, right?
 But now we're relying on the list to append the new component, while in our previous example we expected the Fur to be replaced with Iron.

-Dec's solution is to fall back on reasonable defaults that are also designed to fail noisily with mistakes, and allow `mergeMode=` tags to override those defaults.
+Dec's solution is to fall back on reasonable defaults that are also designed to fail noisily with mistakes, and allow `mode=` tags to override those defaults.
+Importantly, **these tags apply only to a single element**; they do not persist through children, the parsing immediately reverts back to reasonable-defaults.

 Dec supports three standard merge modes to help issues of this sort: `replace`, `patch`, and `append`.